Appeals court: Baltimore can continue aerial surveillance

 In April, U.S. District Judge Richard Bennett denied a request from the American Civil Liberties Union to temporarily block the program.

+“Because of this decision, this kind of aerial surveillance could become a chilling, all-seeing part of daily life across the country,” said Brett Max Kaufman, senior staff attorney in the ACLU’s Center for Democracy, in a statement Thursday.
+“And as the dissent pointed out, this oppressive surveillance is likely to fall on exactly the kinds of minority communities who have suffered under decades of segregationist and exclusionary policy and policing.”

+“This technology presents a society-changing threat to everyone’s right to privacy, and it must be stopped,” Kaufman said.

-Wilkinson said the majority concluded that Bennett did not abuse his discretion in denying the ACLU’s request for a preliminary injunction.
+Wilkinson wrote that the majority concluded Bennett did not abuse his discretion in denying the ACLU’s request for a preliminary injunction.
 The program “is merely a tool used to track short-term movements in public, where the expectation of privacy is lessened,” the judge said.

 “Although we conclude that AIR does not invade a reasonable expectation of privacy, our decision should not be interpreted as endorsing all forms of aerial surveillance.
 We only address the AIR program, which has built-in limitations designed to minimize invasions of individual privacy,” he wrote.